 - Click "Tools" in the menu, and select "Online Payee List."

 - Enter the name of the new payee.

 - Enter the address of the new payee.

-- Enter the account number for the payee.
+- Enter the account number of the payee.

-- Enter the phone number for the payee.
+- Enter the phone number of the payee.

 - Click "OK."

-After this initial setup, the site will add your new payee to your payee list.
+After this initial setup, the site will add a new payee to your payee list.
 From then on, you only need to select the payee from your list.